007 MAGAZINE - The World's Foremost James Bond Resource!

 FROM RUSSIA, WITH LOVE film tie-in edition and hanging promotional materials

 ABOVE: (top left) FROM RUSSIA, WITH LOVE film tie-in with wrap-around laminated die-cut cover. (top right) Promotional mobile for use in window displays (bottom left) A window display promoting the release of From Russia With Love utilising the PAN paperback film tie-in cover, and featuring the seven Raymond Hawkey designed PAN paperbacks then in circulation along with the film tie-in edition of DR. NO. (bottom right) Window display at the W. H. Smith branch at Leeds railway station.
-The display advertised the screening of From Russia With Love at the ODEON Leeds, where it opened on Sunday October 13, 1963, and went on to take £5,827 in the first six days of its two-week rub.
+The display advertised the screening of From Russia With Love at the ODEON Leeds, where it opened on Sunday October 13, 1963, and went on to take £5,827 in the first six days of its two-week run.

 Once again PAN Books, in conjunction with EON Productions, ran a competition for booksellers promoting the release of From Russia With Love in October 1963.
 The Exhibitors’ Campaign Book detailed the terms and conditions similar to the Dr. No competition which ran in the previous year.
 First prize this time was £50 plus a trip to Pinewood Studios, with return rail travel and one-night in a London hotel for two people.
 The cross-promotion of the film and PAN paperback resulted in huge sales in 1963/64 with around one-and-a-half million copies sold in the UK alone.
+Boots of Western Road, Brighton [pictured below left] were winners of the first prize of £50.

 The PAN paperback tie-in of FROM RUSSIA, WITH LOVE was also seen in an episode of the second series of Danger Man which starred Patrick McGoohan as John Drake.
 The lead actor had turned down the role of James Bond in 1962 on moral grounds, and would later decline the role of Simon Templar in The Saint.
-The episode entitled The Ubiquitous Mr. Lovegrove from February 1965, also featured Desmond Llewellyn who had made his debut as Q in From Russia With Love in 1963.
+Peter Gill as Fletcher [pictured above right] is seen reading the paperback in the episode entitled The Ubiquitous Mr. Lovegrove from February 1965, which also featured Desmond Llewellyn who had made his debut as Q in From Russia With Love in 1963.

 GOLDFINGER wraparound film tie-in paperback cover 1964